 - Marjoram (Origanum majorana)

 - Spearmint (Mentha spicata)

 - Thyme (Thymus vulgaris)

 - Ylang Ylang (Cananga odorata)

-If you have questions about essential oils or are interested in purchasing, please message me or comment below.
-And please click below for your FREE guide to 50 essential oils and their uses.
+If you have questions about essential oils or are interested in purchasing, please message me at firstname.lastname@example.org or visit my dōTERRA store here.
+And please click the big blue-green box at the top of this article for your FREE guide to 50 essential oils and their uses.

 I hope you have found this essential oils for beginners helpful.
 Please comment below with your favorite oils, and don’t forget to share with a friend.